Datona-Labs/datona/Example-KYC.md

 ```

-### 19. As the Owner, try to delete the vault before the retention period has ended.
+### 19. As the Owner, try to delete the vault before the retention period has ended

 ```
 $ datona deleteVault $contract $vaultUrl $vaultServerId --key owner